Events begin at 4 p.m. ET

 Richard Jones will coach sprints and Jackie Ulm will coach throws

-Former Buckeye great Joel Brown is in his first season as an assistant coach at Ohio State, where he works with the men's and women's sprinters and hurdlers.
+Former Buckeye great Joel Brown is in his second season as an assistant coach at Ohio State, where he works with the men's and women's sprinters and hurdlers and serves as one of the program’s recruiting coordinators.

-A former professional runner for Adidas, Brown has spent nine of the past 11 years ranked among the Top 15 athletes in the world in the 60-meter hurdles.
+A former professional runner for Adidas, Brown spent nine years ranked among the Top 15 athletes in the world in the 60-meter hurdles.
 As the U.S. indoor champion in the 60 hurdles in 2005, Brown placed sixth in the event at the 2005 World Championships.
 He is a two-time U.S. bronze medalist and was a member of a world-record shuttle hurdle relay at the 2008 Penn Relays with Aubrey Herring, David Oliver and Aries Merritt.

 A native of Baltimore, Brown won three Maryland state titles in the 110-meter and 300-meter hurdles.
 He held the Maryland state record in the 300 hurdles at the end of his scholastic career and was a national champion in the 60-meter hurdles.
 His efforts helped Woodlawn High School to indoor and outdoor state titles in 1998.